-Phthalate-induced Leydig cell hyperplasia is associated with multiple endocrine disturbances
+Phthalate-induced Leydig cell hyperplasia is associated with multiple endocrine disturbances (PDF)

 Akingbemi,Benson T.; Ge,Renshan; Klinefelter,Gary R.; Zirkin,Barry R.; Hardy,Matthew P.

 Proceedings of the National Academy of Sciences of the United States of America 101(3): 775-780